harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-reset-peer.md

 ### Proxy port

-It defines the port on which the proxy server will listen for requests.
-It can be tuned via `PROXY_PORT` ENV.
+It specifies the port on which the proxy server listens for requests.
+Tune it by using the `PROXY_PORT` environment variable.
-Use the following example to tune this:
+Use the following example to tune the proxy port:

 [embedmd]: # "./static/manifests/pod-http-reset-peer/proxy-port.yaml yaml"